 Bots will continue to evolve

-With machine learning and natural language processing, bots have advanced to the complexity of pocket secretaries like Siri.
+With machine learning and natural language processing, bots have advanced to the complexity of virtual assistants, like Siri, Amazon Alexa, and many others emerging from AI developments.
 Today, any task or question with a finite number of possible responses can theoretically be coded into a bot—and many have.